 The Company is engaged in the operation, exploration and acquisition of mineral properties.
-The Company completed construction of the Eagle Gold Mine in mid 2019 and poured its first gold in September 2019.
-On July 1, 2020 the Company achieved commercial production at the Eagle Gold Mine.
+The Company's producing asset is the Eagle Gold Mine.
 The Company's registered office is located at 80 Richmond St. West, Suite 204, Toronto, Ontario, M5H 2A4, Canada.